-a premier liberal arts institution." a premier liberal arts institution." a and Eleanor A. Kleist Found Claflin in support of the can and Learning Center Claflin the chief benefactors, this complex includes a fourstory residence hall configured in suites with computer laboratories and study rooms, a leadership development center and a campus center.
+One of the crown jewels of the facilities effort was the completion in 1998 of the three-building Living and Learning Center.
+Named for Peter and Eleanor Kleist, the chief benefactors, this complex includes a fourstory residence hall configured in suites with computer laboratories and study rooms, a leadership development center and a campus center.
 The center not only changed the face of Claflin, but also had a profoundly positive effect on the Orangeburg skyline.